annedh93/New-Black-Holacracy/Roles/Alignment Circle/QA_lead.md

-# Role: QA lead
+# QA lead

+## Purpose

-# Purpose: Increasing the quality of the delivered software.
+Increasing the quality of the delivered software.

+## Accountabilities

+* Testing of delivered software

-# Accountabilities: ['Testing of delivered software', 'Active participation in refinement sessions together with @Product_Owner', 'Delivering and maintaining test eco-system for all New Black software development', 'Create a vision for functional end-user software documentation']
+* Active participation in refinement sessions together with @Product_Owner

+* Delivering and maintaining test eco-system for all New Black software development

-# People: []
+* Create a vision for functional end-user software documentation

+## People